Stability for the inverse source problems in elastic and electromagnetic waves: Introduction

 \section{Introduction}

-The inverse source problem arises from many scientific and industrial areas such as antenna synthesis, biomedical imaging, and photo-acoustic tomography \cite{A-IP99}.
-As specific examples in medical imaging such as magnetoencephalography, electroencephalography, electroneurography, these imaging modalities are non-invasive neurophysiological techniques that measure the electric or magnetic fields generated by neuronal activity of the brain \cite{ABF-SIAP02, FKM-IP04, NOHTA-PMB07}.
+The inverse source problems in waves arise in many scientific and industrial areas such as antenna design and synthesis, biomedical imaging, and photo-acoustic tomography \cite{A-IP99}.
+For instance, in medical imaging, such as magnetoencephalography (MEG), the imaging modality is a non-invasive neurophysiological technique that measures the electric or magnetic fields generated by neuronal activity of the brain \cite{ABF-SIAP02, FKM-IP04, NOHTA-PMB07}.
 The spatial distributions of the measured fields are analyzed to localize the sources of the activity within the brain to provide information about both the structure and function of the brain.
-In addition, the inverse source problem has been considered as a basic mathematical tool for the solution of reflection tomography, diffusion-based optical tomography, lidar imaging for chemical and biological threat detection, and fluorescence microscopy \cite{I-89}.
+The inverse source problems are also considered as a basic mathematical tool for solving many imaging problems including reflection tomography, diffusion-based optical tomography, lidar imaging for chemical and biological threat detection, and fluorescence microscopy \cite{I-89}.